Skip to content

 The best flow is:

-• read the verdict
+• read the result

 • decide if you need the full repair brief